Inside Olenivka, the Russian prison camp where Ukrainians vanish

 Like so many parents, Ludmilla has spent the past few months frantically trying to work out if her only child is still alive.

 The unknown caller had apparently been freed, but was too frightened to say more and hung up.
-Later, Dima’s girlfriend was released with more information: that they were later taken to the city of Donetsk for 10 days.
+Later, Dima’s girlfriend was released with more information: that they had been taken to the city of Donetsk for 10 days.

 “It is very difficult to get any information.
 That is why the relatives who have captured children get together and swap information online.
 It’s through this that I understand he had been taken to Olenivka,” Ludmilla says.